-The projected sequence of construction represented by the grading, drainage and erosion and sedimentation control plans as related to other major items of construction, beginning with the initiation of excavation and including the construction of any sediment basins or stormwater facilities.
-The sequence of construction is a vital component of the drainage and sediment control plan and it explains to the contractor, and building inspector, when the drainage and sediment control devices are to be in place.
+(13.)
+The projected sequence of construction represented by the grading, drainage and erosion and sediment control plans as related to other major items of construction, beginning with the initiation of excavation and including the construction of any sediment basins or stormwater facilities.
+The sequence of construction is a vital component of the Stormwater Plan and it explains to the contractor, and Building Inspector, when the drainage and sediment control devices are to be in place.